Reliefcreation/WordPress-plugin-wc-coupon-exporter/readme.txt

 The Coupon Exporter for WooCommerce plugin allows you to export all your WooCommerce coupons into a CSV file.
 This is particularly useful for backup, analysis, or migration purposes.

 = Key Features =
-* Export WooCommerce coupons with a single click.
+* Export all WooCommerce coupons to CSV with one click
-* Generate CSV files containing coupon details (code, discount type, amount, etc.).
+* Includes comprehensive coupon data: code, description, discount type, amount, expiry date, minimum spend, usage limits, product restrictions, and email restrictions
+* Secure export process with proper data sanitization
-* Compatible with the latest WooCommerce version.
+* Compatible with the latest WooCommerce version
+* Support for WordPress multisite installations

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wc-coupon-exporter/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/rwc-coupon-exporter/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Ensure WooCommerce is installed and activated.
 4. Access the "Export Coupons" menu under WooCommerce to start exporting.